 Molina uses Change Healthcare as its gateway clearinghouse.
 Change Healthcare has relationships with hundreds of other clearinghouses.
-Typically, Providers can continue to submit Claims to their usual clearinghouse.
+Typically, Providers can continue to submit claims to their usual clearinghouse.

-If you do not have a clearinghouse, Molina offers additional electronic claims submissions options as shown by logging on to the Availity Essentials portal.
+If you do not have a clearinghouse, Molina offers additional electronic claims submissions options as shown by logging on to the Availity Essentials Portal.

-Molina accepts EDI transactions through our gateway clearinghouse for Claims via the 837P for Professional and 837I for institutional.
+Molina accepts EDI transactions through our gateway clearinghouse for claims via 837P for Professional and 837I for Institutional.
 It is important to track your electronic transmissions using your acknowledgement reports.
-The reports assure Claims are received for processing in a timely manner.
+The reports assure that claims are received for processing in a timely manner.

-When your Claims are filed via a Clearinghouse:
+When your claims are filed via a clearinghouse:

-- You should receive a 999 acknowledgement from your clearinghouse. - You should also receive 277CA response file with initial status of the Claims from your clearinghouse. - You should refer to the Molina Companion Guide for information on the response format and messages. - You should contact your local clearinghouse representative if you experience any problems with your transmission.
+- You should receive a 999 acknowledgement from your clearinghouse. - You should also receive 277CA response file with initial status of the claim from your clearinghouse. - You should refer to the Molina Companion Guide for information on the response format and messages. - You should contact your local clearinghouse representative if you experience any problems with your transmission.